psakhis/guncon2/README.md

        Example:
          -x=(175,720) -y=(9,249)

     b) You can see mapped GunCon2 to vjoy device

+    c) You can set as a mouse with -m=(width,height).
+You need set resolution

-    c) Any key to exit daemon
+    d) Q key to exit daemon

 TO DO:
- * Mouse simulation
- * Update libusb when async works on it.
-Probably speed up some frames.
+ * Additional gun for 2p